openminted/uc-tdm-AS-D/README.md

 This repository contains all configuration files, AlvisNLP workflow plans, scripts, corpora and resources used to create the AS-D search engine application.

-alvisIR/ : configuration files for the search engine
+- alvisIR/ : configuration files for the search engine
+- corpus/ : corpora used in the application

-plans/ : AlvisNLP workflow plans and scripts used to create the application (annotate and index the corpora, pre-process resources, etc.)
+- plans/ : AlvisNLP workflow plans and scripts used to create the application (annotate and index corpora, pre-process resources, etc.)

-resources/ : resources used by the application (lexicons, ontology, etc.)
+- resources/ : resources used in the application (lexicons, ontology, etc.)